 Inquiries, address changes, or other information regarding the application should be transmitted in writing and directed to the Committee on Admissions, Office of Admissions, Box 356340, School of Medicine, University of Washington, Seattle, Washington 98195-6340; or email firstname.lastname@example.org.

-Basic Science Curriculum (149 credits)
+Basic Science Curriculum - 147 credits

-The first two years of the medical-student curriculum are identified as the Basic Science Curriculum.
-It consists of three phases, or groups, of courses in the human biology series, courses in the sciences basic to medicine, organ systems courses taught by basic and clinical disciplines, and introduction to clinical medicine.
+The first two years of the medical-student curriculum are identified as the Basic Science Curriculum, consisting of three phases, or groups, of courses in the human biology series, courses in the sciences basic to medicine, organ systems courses taught by basic and clinical disciplines, and introduction to clinical medicine.
 The first phase is designed to provide the background in basic disciplines required for the organ-system courses.
 In the second phase, emphasis is placed on learning the normal and pathophysiologic properties of several human organ systems, and upon correlating these properties with clinical methods of data collection and problem formulation.
 Students pursue the introduction to clinical medicine course throughout the first two years, learning to interview patients, obtain a medical history, and perform the physical examination.

 The academic demands of the Basic Science Curriculum are scaled so that most students are also able to take elective courses that broaden their background.

-The clinical curriculum is pursed in the third and fourth years of medical school.
+The clinical curriculum is pursued in the third and fourth years of medical school.
 It includes prescribed clerkships to be completed by all students (84 credits or 42 weeks) in family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, and surgery, plus clinical electives (32 credits or 16 weeks) in four clinical areas including clerkships in rehabilitation medicine/chronic care, emergency care/trauma, neurology, and surgery electives.
 Additional clinical or non-clinical selectives (a minimum of 32 credits or 16 weeks) are also required.

 During the clinical curriculum, students gain clinical knowledge and gradually increase their clinical problem-solving abilities while working as junior members of the medical-care team.
 Each team is headed by a faculty clinician working in one of the medical school-affiliated hospitals, clinics, or practices.